-When a furnace runs with a dirty or clogged filter, it has to work harder than usual to push air through the system.
-That extra strain shows up in two ways: poor airflow and higher energy use.
-A clean filter helps your system breathe easier, allowing heated air to travel freely through your ducts and into your living spaces.
-It also helps cut down on dust, allergens, and other airborne particles in your home.
+When following proper Furnace Tips, a clean filter is essential.
+A furnace with a dirty or clogged filter has to work harder to push air through the system.
+This extra effort can reduce airflow and increase energy use.
+Keeping your filter clean allows heated air to flow freely through your ducts into every room.
+It also helps reduce dust, allergens, and other airborne particles, improving both comfort and indoor air quality.

 You don’t need to be an expert to check or change a furnace filter.
 It usually takes just a few minutes.
 Here’s a quick guide: